IXRMTT2/XGO2-Mini-Python-Projects/README.md

 - Playing Audio / Audio files
 - Following a person
-- Tracking and displaying a sound based on a pose (MORE TO COME)
+- Tracking and displaying a sound based on a pose
+- Fitness helper
+- QR Recognition
+- Speech Recognition
+- Obstacle Avoidance
+(MORE TO COME)

+# LCD Screen Projects
+These are projects for the LCD screen
+- Check the weather (need to use your own API)
+- Display and image and text
+- Draw a square on the screen
+- Draw different shapes on the screen
+- Display a video

 # Fun Projects
 This is just some fun projects that combine it all Such as
-- Playing the Bleach TYBW S3 Intro on the screen with audio file
+- Playing pong against an AI on the LCD Screen
-- Playing snake on the screen
+- Make the robot dance
-- Making custom emotes and names
-- Dance mode (set custom song yourself)
 (MORE TO COME)

 # 中文翻译